erlangsters/setup-erlang/README.md

 ## Supported platforms

-Like stated, it does not build Erlang and instead use pre-built binaries that are provided by the Erlangsters community.
+Like stated, it does not build Erlang/OTP and instead use pre-built binaries that are provided by the Erlangsters community.
 That implies that the supported platforms derived from their policy.

-Erlang versions are available starting from version 25.x and are built for the following combination of OSes and architectures.
+Erlang/OTP versions are available starting from version 25.x and are built for the following combination of OSes and architectures.

 - Linux (amd64|arm64, glibc|musl)
 - macOS (arm64)